artikblue/artikblue.github.io/_posts/2022-06-12-reversing-radare-20.md

 |       ,=< 0x00000be8      7f1b           jg 0xc05
 |       |   0x00000bea      488d3d270700.  lea rdi, qword str.Connection_close ; vulns.c:138     printf("Connection close!\n"); ; 0x1318 ; "Connection
 ```
+At this point, the normal thing is to start paying attention to functions that actually receive data "from the outside" and place it somewhere on memory.
+One of the main problems in here can be an actual buffer overflow.
+How to identify it?
+We can debug the program while sending a big chunk of information (example: >1000bytes) and see where and how it gets placed in memory.
+We can also quickly inspect the stack and start to think about the space we have and how our buffer won't fit in there:

+So we set some breakpoints in here:
 ```
 db 0x555555554b3e
 db 0x555555554c5a

 s 0x555555554b3e
 ```
+And then we can use some simple python script to send that buffer, like this:
 ```
 import socket
 import sys